 8: Will your travel insurance cover the disease infection while abroad?

 If your travel destination is declared an infected territory or issued with an Outbound Travel Alert (OTA) by the Hong Kong authorities, the insurance company is not obligated to provide compensation for this disease.
 Therefore, consumers should understand clearly the content and terms and conditions of their policies and in particular the interpretation of reasons for coverage and the definition of an epidemic infection to avoid disputes over future claims.
 Some plans expressly state that if the travel destination is declared as an infected territory or infectious disease area on the date of departure or before, it will not be covered by the insurance.
-Some stipulate that the insured can file claim for only either “hospitalization cash allowance” or “isolation cash allowance”.
+Some stipulate that the insured can file a claim for only either “hospitalization cash allowance” or “isolation cash allowance”.
 In some plans, the “isolation cash allowance” is applicable if the insured is infected or suspected to be infected while abroad, and required to be put in isolation by the government there or in Hong Kong.

 If you unfortunately diagnosed with the disease during travel, travel insurance will generally provide overseas hospitalization, outpatient and surgical operation benefits according to its terms and conditions.
 Consumers should therefore remember to properly retain all receipts, certifying documents and medical reports, etc. for future insurance claim submission.
 Depending on the different policy contents, some travel insurance “medical expenses” benefits cover also follow-up treatment or consultation expenses upon return to Hong Kong, including even Chinese herbalist medication or physiotherapy.